 If the Boot Server Type option is set to Static, the phone uses the value of the Provisioning URL option instead of the DHCP option during the Polycom boot sequence.
-For more information, see "Advanced options: Polycom phones or templates" in the Interaction Administrator documentation.
+For more information, see the Interaction Administrator Help.

 Following is the Polycom boot sequence: